 DidacticsJewish Museum of Rome

-The Jewish Museum of Rome contributes, thanks to the collaboration of the teachers of the Roman and Italian schools, to the training of hundreds of
+The Jewish Museum of Rome contributes to the training of hundreds of students every year, thanks to the collaboration of the Roman and Italian schools teachers.

 The guided tours retrace the millennial history of the Roman Jewish community, showing differences and affinities and making it clear how much Jews are part of the social and civil fabric of the city.

-Our tours are designed for schools of all types and levels and are adapted to students according to age groups, with some choosing to tackle different aspects that are more suitable for training and the course of study.
+Our tours are designed for schools of all types and levels and are adapted to students according to age groups and can be customized to deepen issues that are more suitable to the students curricula.

 The issues that are addressed during our guided tours are: